LoginVSI/ApplicationScriptsLE/Standard Workloads/GPUBenchmark/docs/README.md

 # GPU Benchmark Workload

-*Version tested with Login Enterprise 5.13.6*

 ## Overview

-This workload automates the execution of SPECviewperf benchmarks and uploads the results as Platform Metrics to Login Enterprise.
+This workload automates the execution of SPECviewperf (SVP) benchmarks and uploads the results as Platform Metrics to Login Enterprise.
 It provides an objective and standardized benchmarking process that is quick to configure, yielding valuable insights for baselining, performance comparisons, and configuration assessments.

 **Key Features:**